Chapter Twenty-Three: Reporting to Support Managerial Decisions

 Assume that Benjamin Printing has two production departments: printing and binding.
 Printing is highly automated.
 Binding relies on a far more labor-intensive process.
 These departments are supported by maintenance and cafeteria service units.
 Maintenance activities are driven by the amount of machinery requiring service and repair.
 Cafeteria services is directly related to the size of the labor pool.
 As shown, costs incurred by the Maintenance Department are allocated based on number of machines used by each productive department.
 Cafeteria costs are allocated based on number of employees.

-The direct approach ignores one potentially important issue.
 Some service departments may provide support to other service departments.
-For instance, Benjamin’s maintenance employees likely eat in the cafeteria, too.
+For instance, Benjamin’s maintenance employees likely eat in the cafeteria.
 This issue is mitigated by a step method of allocation.
-With the step method, an identified service department’s cost is first allocated to other units, including other service departments.
+A service department’s cost is first allocated to other units, including other service departments.
 Then, the “resulting costs” of the other service departments are allocated to production.
-This step allocation process is demonstrated for Benjamin, assuming that cafeteria costs benefit maintenance, printing, and binding operations:
+This step allocation is demonstrated for Benjamin, assuming that cafeteria costs benefit maintenance, printing, and binding: